 - The Director oversees all aspects of a university Public Safety Office dealing with personal and asset protection and the prevention of criminality on campus.

 - The Director serves as a member of the Title IX Team and when designated by the Title IX Coordinator: will investigate reports of sexual misconduct, sexual harassment, gender-related violence including stalking and intimate partner violence, and protected class discrimination and harassment involving employees, undergraduate and graduate students at the University; will conduct interviews with complainants, respondents, and witnesses; will prepare detailed reports to be submitted to the Title IX Coordinator.

 - The Director serves as a member of the Care Team which receives and evaluates reported health and welfare concerns of students, faculty, and staff and intervenes to provide support and assistance.

 - Knowledge of federal and state nondiscrimination laws and compliance regulations including Title IX, Title VII, the due process protections as they apply to Student Conduct proceedings, the Clery Act, VAWA, and FERPA.

 - Demonstrated commitment to diversity and inclusiveness and success in working with diverse constituencies including both domestic and international to support an inclusive campus environment.

 - Demonstrate understanding of and experience with cultural competence and anti-racist practices.

 - Maintain effective working relationships with individuals and groups in a multicultural and diverse community.

-- Demonstrate a working knowledge of and recognition of current social and political issues as they related to racial injustices, implicit biases, cultural competencies and the impacts these have, in relation to the duties of Office of Public Safety, on the Office’s interaction with the campus community.
+- Demonstrate a working knowledge of and recognition of current social and political issues as they related to racial injustices, implicit biases, cultural competencies, and the impacts these have, in relation to the duties of the Office of Public Safety, on the Office’s interaction with the campus community.

 - Demonstrate knowledge/awareness of own cultural identity and how this influences behavior, and desire to learn about the cultural identity of others.